joaovictornsv/joaovictornsv/README.md

 Hi, I'm João Victor, and I've been coding a lot since 2020 😄.

-Currently, I'm focused on my new app: [English Reviewer](https://english.joaovictornsv.dev/).
+Currently, I'm focused on my new app: [Link Reminder](https://link-reminder.joaovictornsv.dev/).

 Feel free to reach out, especially if you have a book recommendation! :)